-A price ceiling is when the government sets a maximise price that firms are allowed to charge for a good or service.
-It is called a price ceiling because it is the maximum that you can charge for a good or a service.
+A price ceiling is when the government sets a maximum price that firms are allowed to charge for a good or service.
+It is called a price ceiling because the firm is not allowed to charge a price higher than the stipulated price.
 The opposite of a price ceiling is a price floor which is when the government sets the minimum price for a good or service.

 The idea behind a price ceiling is to ensure consumers are not paying exorbitant prices for goods which are deemed a necessity.

 - Rent control on how much a landlord can charge for rent

 An effective price ceiling is called a binding price ceiling.
 A binding price ceiling is when the price ceiling that is set by the government is below the prevailing equilibrium price.
 For example, if the equilibrium price for rent was $100 per month and the government set the price ceiling of $80, then this would be called a binding price ceiling because it would force landlords to lower their price from $100 to $80.
 This can be depicted in a supply and demand diagram, as such: